perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 ```

 1. Click the **ENABLE** button at the bottom of the page.
+1. On the _Usage_ tab of the addon screen, copy the _Identity Provider Metadata: Download_ link and save the value to the `SAML_IDP_METADATA_URL` setting in the service configuration.
+1. If you need to set the login and logout URLs directly rather than use the metadata:
     1. On the _Usage_ tab of the addon screen, copy the _Identity Provider Login URL_ to the `SAML_IDP_SSO_URL` setting in the service configuration.
     1. To get the SLO URL you will need to download the metadata and look for the `SingleLogoutService` element, copying the _Location_ attribute value to `SAML_IDP_SLO_URL` in the config.

 ### Azure Active Directory

 #### OpenID Connect

-1. Visit the Microsoft Azure portal
+1. Visit the Microsoft Azure portal.
-1. Register a new application under Azure Active Directory
+1. Register a new application under Azure Active Directory.
 1. You can use a single app registration for both OIDC and SAML.
-1. Enter the auth service URL as the redirect URL
+1. Enter the auth service URL as the redirect URL.
-1. Copy the _Application (client) ID_ to the `OIDC_CLIENT_ID` environment variable
+1. Copy the _Application (client) ID_ to the `OIDC_CLIENT_ID` environment variable.
-1. Open the _OpenID Connect metadata document_ URL in the browser (click Endpoints button from app overview page)
+1. Open the _OpenID Connect metadata document_ URL in the browser (click Endpoints button from app overview page).
 1. Copy the _issuer_ URL and enter as the `OIDC_ISSUER_URI` environment variable; if the issuer URI contains `{tenantid}` then replace it with the _Directory (tenant) ID_ from the application overview page.
-1. Under _Certificates &amp; Secrets_, click **New client secret**, copy the secret value to the `OIDC_CLIENT_SECRET` environment variable
+1. Under _Certificates &amp; Secrets_, click **New client secret**, copy the secret value to the `OIDC_CLIENT_SECRET` environment variable.
 1. Add a user account (guest works well) such that it has a defined email field; for whatever reason, "personal" accounts do not have the "email" field defined.
-1. Make sure the user email address matches the user in Active Directory
+1. Make sure the user email address matches the user in Active Directory.

 #### SAML 2.0

-1. Visit the Microsoft Azure portal
+1. Visit the Microsoft Azure portal.
-1. Register a new application under Azure Active Directory
+1. Register a new application under Azure Active Directory.
 1. You can use a single app registration for both OIDC and SAML.
-1. Enter the auth service URL as the redirect URL
+1. Enter the auth service URL as the redirect URL.
-1. Copy the _Application (client) ID_ to the `SAML_SP_ISSUER` environment variable
+1. Copy the _Application (client) ID_ to the `SAML_SP_ISSUER` environment variable.
-1. Open the API endpoints page: click the **Endpoints** button from app overview page
+1. Open the API endpoints page: click the **Endpoints** button from app overview page.
+1. Copy the _Federation metadata document_ value to the `SAML_IDP_METADATA_URL` environment variable.
+1. If you need to set the login and logout URLs and name identifier directly rather than use the metadata:
-1. Copy the _SAML-P sign-on_ endpoint value to the `SAML_IDP_SSO_URL` environment variable
+    1. Copy the _SAML-P sign-on_ endpoint value to the `SAML_IDP_SSO_URL` environment variable.
-1. Copy the _SAML-P sign-out_ endpoint value to the `SAML_IDP_SLO_URL` environment variable
+    1. Copy the _SAML-P sign-out_ endpoint value to the `SAML_IDP_SLO_URL` environment variable.
     1. Set the `SAML_NAMEID_FORMAT` environment variable to the value `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`
-1. Make sure the user email address matches the user in Active Directory
+1. Make sure the user email address matches the user in Active Directory.
 1. Configure the extension to use `nameID` as the `name-identifier` value.

 ### Okta